Actively Recruiting

 - Born between 23 and 29 weeks of gestation with a birth weight of 500 to 1500 grams

-- Lung condition not improving or worsening after hormone therapy (DART), requiring positive pressure ventilation via tracheal intubation at 36 weeks corrected gestational age
+- No improvement or worsening lung condition after hormone therapy and still requiring positive pressure ventilation by tracheal intubation at a corrected gestational age of 36 weeks

-- Diagnosed with severe bronchopulmonary dysplasia after early surfactant therapy
+- Diagnosed with severe bronchopulmonary dysplasia after early use of pulmonary surfactant

 - Parents agree to participate in the clinical trial